hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Select cell subsets

-For continuity, let us take a look at the vascular smooth muscle (VSM) cells and look at the differences between the `TN` and `cold7` conditions.
+For continuity, let us take a look at the differences between the `TN` and `cold7` conditions.
 Here we are also going to set our seed so that we are all introducing the same randomness values in later steps.

 ```r
 set.seed(1234)